ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/tabbed-navigation.md

 #### Step 3: Move the Details Page

 Click on the the "Tea" tab and then click on a tea panel.
 The `TeaDetailsPage` is displayed but it is not rendered in the tabs page.
-Rather it is rendererd in the root router outlet.
+Rather it is rendered in the root router outlet.
 Not so magical... 🌧

 This page should really be a route under the `TeaPage`, so let's move it to the `tea-routing.module.ts` file and add it as a sibling of the main route that is defined there.
 That routing file should now look like this: